Structural Commissioning – To help verify structural integrity

 Structural Stability is not Guaranteed

 Structural stability is not guaranteed for the lifetime of a building.
-New Laws in Florida , New Jersey and guidelines in the Federal Mortgage lenders are requiring an understanding of ‘structural integrity’.
+A building collapse Surfside Florida, and second failure recently in Iowa (see the news video to the right) has precipitated many legal changes around the country.
+New Laws in Florida , New Jersey and other states as well as guidelines in the Federal Mortgage lenders are requiring an understanding of ‘structural integrity’.
+ASCE 7, Chapter 1 defines this term and it includes lateral capacity and load distribution.
+Verifying these required parameters cannot be done with a visual inspection.
 Effects of aging, corrosion, poor construction, and repeat shock events are all factors that can cause degradation and affect the overall stability of the structure.
-Visual commercial building inspections only point out obvious defects.
-But a Dynamic Signature Assessment objectively measures the performance of the structure to determine the stability and to quantify hidden risks while providing a building inspection report.
-This helps verify Structural Integrity
+Building inspections performed by visual methods only point out obvious defects.
+But a Dynamic Signature Assessment – Lateral Load Test objectively measures and validates the performance of the structure compared to Building Code metrics to determine the stability and to quantify hidden risks to complement a Building Inspection Report.
+This helps verify Structural Integrity.
+Load Test methods are identified in ASCE 11-99, the Standard that is referenced in new Structural Integrity Laws.

-Structures can, and do fail which is why you need a sophisticated property condition assessment to give you a correct building inspection report.
-What matters is the magnitude of the failure.
-A failure can be catastrophic with a total collapse, or to some moderate level possibly making them unsafe for occupancy.
 It is the goal of the designer to prevent catastrophic damage under severe events (hurricanes, earthquakes etc.).
 Understanding how vulnerable a structure is to a large event is important for all parties.
-A Dynamic Signature Assessment allows for a prediction of the level of damage to expect from the shock event to which the building was designed.
+As the building ages, it is more susceptible to a failure.
+A Dynamic Signature Assessment – Lateral Load Test allows for a prediction of the level of damage to expect from the shock event to which the building was designed.
+It quantifies the risk.

 Building Codes Aren’t An Absolute Measure

 Building Codes are widely regarded as being an absolute measure of safe design.
 They are not.
 This is caused by the fact that they are based on a risk that is acceptable to a local society.
-Societal acceptance changes with time, and structures can degrade with accumulated damage.
-Unfortunately, there is almost no feedback method regarding the actual performance of new and existing structures.
+Societal acceptance changes with time, and structures will degrade with accumulated damage.
+Unfortunately, most engineers don’t use testing to provide the needed verification regarding the actual performance of new and existing structures.
 This leaves decision makers with the unenviable task of making decisions with little useful information.
+An ethical requirement for all engineers is to verify assumption made in their assessment.
+Further, the new Florida Law States, “ to the extent reasonably possible, determining the general structural condition of the building as it affects the safety of such building“.
+A Dynamic Signature Assessment – Lateral Load Test is a one day test and is ‘reasonably possible’ to perform.
+It provides verification of structural integrity in an objective and accurate form so all parties performed their due diligence to limit their exposure brought on by this new standard of care for the industry.

 Dynamic Signature Assessment